-Blind Man game – where a blindfolded man has to catch the man playing cymbals.
-Rest of the crowd leads him, misleads him and cheers him.
-It is such a fun to watch this game.
+- Blind Man game – where a blindfolded man has to catch the man playing cymbals.
+The rest of the crowd leads him, misleads him, and cheers him.
+It is such fun to watch this game.

-Dharchyani or Dog & Bone – I am sure it brought a smile to your face and reminded you of your childhood days.
-Now just add a lot of mud to the scene to get a feel of Chikal Kalo.
+- Dharchyani or Dog & Bone – I am sure it brought a smile to your face and reminded you of your childhood days.
+Now just add a lot of mud to the scene to get a feel of the mud festival.

-Tunnel – this is interesting as people hold hands and make a tunnel and some people have to run through this tunnel without being caught.
+- Tunnel – this is interesting as people hold hands and make a tunnel and some people have to run through this tunnel without being caught.
 In North India, we used to call this Poshampa – no idea what that means.
-At Chikal Kalo though the tunnel is much longer owing to the fact that whole village is playing.
+At this mud festival, though the tunnel is much longer owing to the fact that the whole village is playing.

-Frog game – Some men bend down in the form of frog and others jump over them.
+- Frog game – Some men bend down in the form of frogs and others jump over them.
 It is a test of those who are bent, how long can they remain bent.
 It is so much fun to see mud-laden bodies jumping over each other.

 Duel of words

-Now this is my favorite of all the games at Chikal Kalo.
+Now, this is my favorite of all the games at Chikal Kalo.
 The whole crowd divides itself into two groups and they sit opposite each other.
 This is a fake marriage party with one side representing the bride and another side the groom.
-They make sarcastic remarks on each other with loud noise.
+They make sarcastic remarks on each other with a loud noise.
 After a fair war of words, they agree to go ahead with a mock wedding.
-This is the penultimate game of Chikal Kalo – a literal mud-slinging.
+This is the penultimate game of the monsoon mud festival – a literal mud-slinging.

-Dahi Handi is a game we associate with Janamastami or Krishna’s birthday.
-In Goa, it is the climax of Chikal Kalo festival.
-All the muddied men finally aim for a handi tied to the peepul tree – the same tree that flagged off the event.
-Boys make a pyramid, to claim the handi.
-Once broken, the curd inside the handi splashed over everyone beneath it.
+Dahi Handi is a game we associate with Janmashtami or Krishna’s birthday.
+In Goa, it is the climax of the mud festival.
+All the muddied men finally aim for a Handi tied to the peepul tree – the same tree that flagged off the event.
+Boys make a pyramid, to claim the Handi.
+Once broken, the curd inside the Handi splashed over everyone beneath it.
 More curd is thrown on the boys.
-Just imagine – Oil, mud and then curd.
+Just imagine – Oil, mud, and then curd.

 Seems like a free spa treatment.